idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/GaussianProcessSurrogate.md

-# GaussianProcess
+# GaussianProcessSurrogate

-!syntax description /Surrogates/GaussianProcess
+!syntax description /Surrogates/GaussianProcessSurrogate

 The theory and use this object is provided within a discussion of the [GaussianProcessTrainer.md] training object.

 A desirable aspect of Gaussian process modeling is that in addition to returning a predicted value at the evaluation point, it can also provide a measure of uncertainty in the form of a standard deviation.
 To facilitate this an overloaded `evaluate()` function which sets the standard deviation by reference is provided.

-!listing surrogates/GaussianProcess.C line=GaussianProcess::evaluate(const std::vector<Real> & x, Real & std_dev)
+!listing surrogates/GaussianProcessSurrogate.C line=GaussianProcessSurrogate::evaluate(const std::vector<Real> & x, Real & std_dev)

-!syntax parameters /Surrogates/GaussianProcess
+!syntax parameters /Surrogates/GaussianProcessSurrogate

-!syntax inputs /Surrogates/GaussianProcess
+!syntax inputs /Surrogates/GaussianProcessSurrogate

-!syntax children /Surrogates/GaussianProcess
+!syntax children /Surrogates/GaussianProcessSurrogate